zaenalmuttgit/wordpress-code-snippets/README.md

-# wordpress-code-snippets
+# WordPress Custom Code Snippets

+This repository contains custom PHP snippets I've written for WordPress projects, including:
-Code to make url 410 Gone
+- 410 Gone Old URLs

+Each snippet is tested and optimized for performance and security.